-(6) The content of the records referred to in paragraph 5 of this Article is prescribed by the Ordinance on the method for monitoring serious adverse events and serious adverse reactions in the area of the application of human tissues and cells, the method for keeping records and on deadlines for reporting, and on the content and form of the annual report.
+8. The content of the records referred to in paragraph 7 of this Article is prescribed by the Ordinance on the method for monitoring serious adverse events and serious adverse reactions in the area of the application of human tissues and cells, the method for keeping records and on deadlines for reporting, and on the content and form of the annual report.

-Article 25
+Article 22.
+Packaging

-(1) Following procurement, all recovered tissues must be packaged individually, in a manner which minimises the risk of contamination and must be stored at temperatures that preserve the required characteristics of the tissues.
+1. Following procurement, all recovered tissues must be packaged individually, in a manner which minimises the risk of contamination and must be stored at temperatures that preserve the required characteristics of the tissues.
 The packaging must also prevent contamination of persons responsible for packaging and transportation of the tissues.

-(2) The container for shipping packaged tissues must be suitable for the transport of biological materials and maintain the safety and quality of the contained tissues during transportation.
+2. The container for shipping packaged tissues must be suitable for the transport of biological materials and maintain the safety and quality of the contained tissues during transportation.

-(3) Any accompanying tissue or blood samples for testing must be accurately labelled to ensure traceability to the donor.
+3. Any accompanying tissue or blood samples for testing must be accurately labelled to ensure traceability to the donor.
 The label must include the time and place the specimen was taken.

-Article 26
+Article 23.
+Labelling

-(1) At the time of procurement, every package containing tissues must be labelled.
+1. At the time of procurement, every package containing tissues must be labelled.
 The primary tissue container must indicate the donation identification and the type of tissue.

-(2) Where the size of the package permits, the following information must also be provided:
+2. Where the size of the package permits, the following information must also be provided:

-date (and time where possible) of donation,
+date (where possible) of donation;

-name and address of the healthcare establishment where procurement has taken place,
+name and address of the healthcare establishment where procurement has taken place;

-potential health hazard warnings,
+potential health hazard warnings;

-nature of any additives and media, if used,
+nature of any additives and media, if used;

 in the case of autologous donations, the label must state “FOR AUTOLOGOUS USE ONLY”,